 There are two ways money moves in and out of a business, and they are both useful for different reasons.

-Real cash flow is adjusted to take inflation into consideration and reflect changes in the value of money over time.
-Inflation affects the purchasing power of a unit of currency From year-to-year, inflation can fluctuate.
+Real cash flow is adjusted to consider inflation and reflect changes in the value of money over time.
+Inflation affects the purchasing power of a unit of currency.
+From year to year, inflation can fluctuate.
 If the inflation rate increases, goods and services require more money to purchase, and the value of that money falls.
-Real cash flow can be useful for analyzing a business’ current cash flow in relation to the previous year’s cash flow.
+Real cash flow can be useful for analyzing a business’s current cash flow in relation to the previous year’s cash flow.

 Did you know it’s actually possible for your business to make a profit but have no cash?
 This is because “making a profit” references any positive financial gain your business makes after you’ve subtracted all your expenses.
 A business can’t survive long unless it’s profitable.
 However, the successful product you’re marketing may be the culprit of insufficient cash flow.

 Here’s another interesting cash flow situation some businesses find themselves in.
 Consider what might happen if sales are increasing and profits are coming in, but you’ve borrowed money to solve a cash flow problem.
-Rising debt costs can increase the cost of your borrowing above the break-even point.
+Rising debt costs can push your business beyond the break-even point, draining your business's cash flow and leading to insolvency, even if revenue continues to climb.
 If this happens, your cash flow will eventually dry up.

 Understanding cash flow is critical to keeping your business running.
 The best way to analyze cash flow for your business is to run cash flow statements.
 A cash flow statement shows how changes in balance sheet accounts and income affect cash and cash equivalents.
 More specifically, cash flow statements provide important data to help run your business more successfully.